Jump to contentJump to search

 The International Office has put together a lot of useful information to help you prepare for your studies in Germany.
 Among other things, you will find information on securing a visa, living costs in Düsseldorf, financing your studies, blocked accounts, accommodation and health insurance.

-The following information is thought to serve as a first guideline to help you at the beginning of your studies at HHU.
-To ensure a successful study, we highly recommend you to proceed in the following steps:
+The following information is provided to help you at the beginning of your studies at HHU.
+To ensure a successful academic exchange, we highly recommend you to proceed in the following steps:

 Step 1: After deciding to attend HHU